Tight Computationally Efficient Approximation of Matrix Norms with Applications: Bounding robust norms of uncertain matrices

 \begin{remark} {\rm Rationale behind restricting ourselves to $\cX$ as in \rf{ssimplecase} is as follows.
 Recall that the norm $\|\cdot\|_\cX$ we consider is assumed to be both ellitopic and co-ellitopic.
 There are only two known to us generic situations in which the corresponding unit ball $\cX$ is both ellitopic and co-ellitopic at the same time, and \rf{ssimplecase} is one of them.
 The other nice situation, ``symmetric'' to the first, is when $\|\cdot\|_\cX$ is the conjugate of the norm just defined, that is, norm of the form $\max_{k\leq K}\|P_k^Tx\|_2$.
-In our context, this second case reduces to the first due to $\|A\|_{\cX,\cX}=\|A^T\|_{\cX_*,\cX_*}$. }\end{remark}
+In our context, this second case reduces to the first due to $\|A\|_{\cX,\cX}=\|A^T\|_{\cX_*,\cX_*}$. }\end{remark} {\sl Numerical illustration} to follow deals with recovery of the parameters of the ``Boeing 747'' model used in Section \ref{peak-to-peak}, which in our present notation reads \LS{{\hbox{ LS}}} \ } For every $\ell$ such that $r_\ell>0$ we have $\Tr(r_\ell^{-1}\overline{R}_\ell)\leq1$.
+Now let us use the following fact. {\begin{lemma} {\rm \cite[Lemma 4.48]{STOPT}} Let $Q$ be positive semidefinite $N\times N$ matrix with trace $\leq1$ and $\zeta$ be $N$-dimensional Rademacher random vector.
+Then